Locations:

 What can I expect if my baby has baby eczema?

 Eczema causes your baby’s skin to be dry and itchy.
-Your baby might try to scratch their skin to relieve the itchiness.
-While it may be difficult to prevent your baby from scratching their skin, scratching can make your baby more likely to get an infection.
-An infection occurs when bacteria or a virus enters your child’s body.
-This can make your child’s symptoms worse.
-Visit your child’s provider if their symptoms get worse or if they have an infection.
+They may try to scratch their skin to relieve the itchiness.
+It may be hard to prevent your baby from scratching their skin.
+But scratching can increase your baby’s chance of an infection.

 Additional Common Questions

-What is the difference between baby eczema and acne?
+What’s the difference between baby eczema and baby acne?

-Symptoms of baby eczema and acne can look similar but there are differences between the two conditions.
-Baby acne causes pimples to form on your baby’s skin, specifically coming from the oil glands in their hair follicles.
-Eczema causes dry and itchy patches of skin that form a rash.
-Eczema can also cause bumps on your baby’s skin.
-These bumps aren’t filled with fluid.
-Some acne pimples are fluid-filled.
-Baby acne can resolve on its own, but baby eczema needs treatment to rehydrate your baby’s skin.
+Symptoms of baby eczema and baby acne can look similar, but there are differences between the two conditions.
+Baby acne causes pimples to form on your baby’s skin.
+Eczema causes dry, itchy patches of skin that form a rash.

 A note from Cleveland Clinic

-Baby eczema usually affects your child’s face and it can be concerning to see a rash suddenly form on your baby’s cheeks.
-Avoiding irritants and triggers and keeping your baby’s skin moisturized and hydrated helps improve their skin’s healing time and prevent future flare-ups.
-While your baby isn’t able to vocalize that they’re itchy, you can stay a step ahead of their condition by scheduling times throughout the day to put moisturizer on their skin to keep them from scratching their eczema rash.
-You might also consider putting mittens on your baby’s hands so they can’t scratch at their skin, which can make their symptoms worse.
+It’s concerning when a new rash shows up on your baby’s skin.
+Where did it come from?
+What should I do?
+Your baby isn’t able to vocalize that they’re itchy.
+But you can stay a step ahead of infantile atopic dermatitis by scheduling times throughout the day to apply baby eczema cream to their skin.
+You might also consider putting mittens on your baby’s hands.
+This way, they can’t scratch at their skin, which can make their symptoms worse.

 Medically Reviewed